 A lovable kind of eccentricity has always been part of Mark Rylance's charm; so has his utter unpredictability.
 Both those qualities are on ample display in Nice Fish, a personal passion project of Rylance's for the prose poetry of the Minnesota based writer Louis Jenkins that he has stitched together, like a tapestry, from bits of his work.
-Across 90 minutes and some 30 scenes, we observe two...
+Across 90 minutes and some 30 scenes, we observe two ice-fishermen friends passing the time as they wait for a fish to bite from the hole...
 Read more

 Olivier, Tony and Oscar winning actor Mark Rylance returns to London to star in his first self-penned play, Nice Fish, drawn from the words of Lewis Jenkins.
 Directed by his wife Claire van Kampen, it has been described as an "icy absurdist drama" and likened to a "folksy Waiting for Godot."

 Originally commissioned and produced by The Guthrie Theater in 2013, the play ran at the A.R.T Theatre in Cambridge, Mass. before transferring to St Ann's Warehouse in Brooklyn, New York.